DanielBMarkham/Info-Ops/manuscript/chapter10.md

 Supplementals are the nuclear bombs of analysis.
 They lie in wait, identified or not.
 One day they go off and boom!
 You've got a mess.

 You haven't seen pain until you've seen a shop with a deployed product costing tens of millions of dollars suddenly be told that it needs to run 50 times faster.
-We can't do that!
-If you'd only asked at the beginning , maybe we could have, but not now!
+"We can't do that!
+If you'd only asked at the beginning , maybe we could have, but not now!""

 On the other side, I've sat with folks in rooms before multi-million-dollar systems were built.
 We've talked about business supplementals "We'd like to know about changes in inventory status in real-time" only to have the business itself shoot the idea down because "computers can't do that."